Towards Implementing Responsible AI: Methods

-In each interview, the questions and prompts within the protocol first aimed to elicit a subset of the high-level principles that was most relevant to each interviewee, as experienced via their research and/or development work.
-The top 3-4 principles, as selected by the interviewee, were then explored via questions such as: \textbf{(i)}~how each selected principle manifested itself in their work, \textbf{(ii)}~how each selected principle was addressed (using tools and/or processes), \textbf{(iii)}~what tools/processes would be useful in addressing each selected principle.
+Prior to each interview, each participant was provided with a summarised version of the voluntary high-level ethics principles for AI proposed by the Australian Government~\cite{DISER_2020}; see Fig.~\ref{fig:principles_summary} for details.
+The interview protocol for each interview aimed to initially elicit a subset of the high-level principles that was most relevant to each participant, as experienced through their work.
+The top 3-4 principles, as selected by the participant, were then explored via questions such as: {(1)}~how each selected principle manifested itself in their work, {(2)}~how each selected principle was addressed (using tools and/or processes), {(3)}~what tools/processes would be useful in addressing each selected principle.
+Follow-up questions aimed to cover relevant intersections with the following areas: machine learning, software development, and ethics in AI.
+Finally, participants were asked to reflect on other ethical considerations or dilemmas not covered by the high-level principles but encountered and possibly addressed in their work.
+All questions were posed in a conversational setting by three interviewers that had diverse research backgrounds.
+The interviews ranged from approximately 22 to 59 minutes in length, with a median length of approximately 37 minutes.

-Follow-up questions were posed by the team members in a conversational setting, aimed to cover the intersection of the following areas: machine learning, software development, and ethics in AI.
-A further set of questions and prompts aimed to elicit other ethical considerations or dilemmas that were not covered by the high-level principles, but were encountered and possibly addressed in the interviewee's work.
+The investigation was approved by an internal ethics review committee, in accordance with the National Statement on Ethical Conduct in Human Research~\cite{NMHRC_2018}.
+The approval covered the scope of the investigation, the selection and contacting of potential participants, the interview protocol, and the requirements for de-identification in transcripts.
+Informed consent was sought and gained from all participants before their interviews.